They say…

 Godson & Chudley & Co

-Godson’s Black Horse Brewery, London E3
+Godson’s Black Horse Brewery, E3

 Formerly Godson Freeman & Wilmot.
 Includes information for Chudley & Co.